jnyaanga/jnyaanga/README.md

 ![Header image](https://github.com/jnyaanga/jnyaanga/blob/main/GitHub_header.jpg)

-I am a graduate student and data enthusiast based in Chicago.
-I use R and RStudio to perform statistical analyses, create detailed visualizations, and generate comprehensive reports for my research.
+I am a PhD scientist and data enthusiast based in Chicago.
+I use bash, R, and python to perform statistical analyses, create detailed visualizations, and generate comprehensive reports for my research.
 If you're interested in the projects I work on, check out my [website](https://joynyaanga.com).

 Want to connect?
 Find me on [LinkedIn](https://www.linkedin.com/in/joy-nyaanga/)